How to Become a Witch and Practice Witchcraft

-What is magick?
-Magick is alive and well, although there is some considerable debate as to what it really is.
-Some believe magick to be purely spiritual power, while others believe that magick is just as much of a force in the natural universe as gravity or electricity.
+Magick is alive and well, although there is considerable debate as to what it really is.
+Some believe magick to be a purely spiritual power, while others believe that it is just as much of a force in the natural universe as gravity or electricity.
 One popular notion is that magick does not actually violate the natural laws of the physical universe, but is simply a law unto itself that we do not yet have the scientific means to understand.

 Similar beliefs are held about psychic powers and other paranormal phenomena.
-In this perspective, magick is very similar to dark matter.
-We know it exists, but we just can't quite tell what it is or what it looks like.
-Witchcraft is the use of magick to achieve an end that cannot easily be achieved through normal, or mundane means.
+From this perspective, magick is very similar to dark matter; we know it exists, but we just can't quite tell what it is or what it looks like.
+Witchcraft is the use of magick to achieve an end that cannot easily be achieved through normal or mundane means.